Study leave for pupils: requirements and guidance

 • Be used sparingly

-This is explained in paragraph 228 of the non-statutory attendance guidance
+This is explained in paragraph 329 of the DfE's statutory attendance guidance

-The DfE's new, statutory attendance guidance confirms that study leave should not be granted for any internal examinations, e.g. mocks (see paragraph 37).
+The guidance also confirms that study leave should not be granted for any internal examinations, such as mocks (see paragraph 37).

 However, it must be specifically for the purpose of studying for those examinations.

-Consider if study leave would benefit your pupils
+Consider whether study leave would benefit your pupils

 It's up to you to decide whether to grant study leave – it's not an entitlement.